Dashauto/Smart-Devices-Final-Project/README.md

 - X. Current time
 - Y. Current temperature and humidity

-Since the way we describe protocol is by 4 Bytes of data, the first one shall be instruction identifier, and the last one shall be ending identifier.
+Since the way we describe protocol is by 4 Bytes of data, eg, `buffer[4]`, the first one shall be instruction identifier, and the last one shall be ending identifier.

 In this case, we only have 2 Bytes to transmit data.
 Luckily, 2 Bytes are enough for our purpose.

+First, for instructions A, B, C, J, K, these 5 instructions only transmit on/off signal, don't need to include data part.

+Then, for instructions G, H, Y, these 3 instructions need to send temperature and humidty data
+- The second entry of the transmission buffer, eg, `buffer[2]` will include